GenesisFan64/NikonaMD/README.md

 # NikonaMD
-A code-base in pure assembly for developing on these SEGA systems: Genesis, Sega CD, Sega 32X, Sega CD32X and Sega Pico.<br>
+A SDK in pure assembly for developing on these SEGA systems: Genesis, Sega CD, Sega 32X, Sega CD32X and Sega Pico.<br>

 ## REQUIREMENTS